BigBinnie/starter-hugo-academic/content/publication/cmt/index.md

 ---
-title: 'D4: a Chinese Dialogue Dataset for Depression-­Diagnosis-­Oriented Chat'
+title: 'Empowering LLM-based Machine Translation with Cultural Awareness'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin *
-  - Chao Shi
-  - Likai Zou
-  - Lingfeng Dai
-  - Lu Chen
-  - Mengyue Wu
+  - Ming Jiang
-  - Zhen Wang
+  - Diyi Yang
-  - Kai Yu
+  - Junjie Hu

 # Author notes (optional)
 author_notes: